toddnni/terraform-provider-shell/README.md

 ## Known Problems

-* Whenever command is changed the resource will be rebuilt.
+* Whenever a command is changed the resource will be rebuilt.
 * The provider won't support `Update` operation.
-* a
+* The provider won't print output of the commands.

 ## Author